Adam-Chamberlain/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

   order_id,
   COUNT(order_id) AS volume,
   DATE_PART('minute', pickup - order_time) AS time
-  FROM temp
+  FROM clean
   GROUP BY order_id, pickup, order_time
   ORDER BY order_id
 ```
-For this one, I used the same subquery to pull relevant cleaned information, the only difference being the order id being pulled instead of the runner id.
+For this one, I used the same CTE to pull relevant cleaned information, the only difference being the order id being pulled instead of the runner id.
 I then counted the amount of pizzas ordered and grouped it by the order id to get the total number of pizzas ordered per order id.
 This chart shows a clear trend; most orders with one pizza take about 10 minutes, with the exception of order 8.
 Orders with two pizzas take longer, with one taking 15 minutes and one taking 21 minutes.
 Order 4, which had 3 pizzas, took the longest, at 29 minutes.

 | order_id | volume | time |
 | -------- | ------ | ---- |